thunkable/docs-thunkable-com/x/components/user-interface/lottie.md

 ---

-Animation powered by [Lottie ](https://airbnb.design/lottie/)renders animations created in [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) in real time, allowing apps to use animations as easily as they use static images.
+One of the coolest new design elements you can add to your app is animation.
+The Animation component powered by [Lottie ](https://airbnb.design/lottie/)makes adding animations as easy as adding images.
+Animations are created in [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) and imported as a `.json` file.

-There is a large and growing community of designers who have [created free and editable animations](https://www.lottiefiles.com/community) in After Effects that you can easily add to your app.
+There is a large and growing community of designers who have [created free and editable animations](https://www.lottiefiles.com/community) that you can easily add to your app.

 Big thanks to the team at Airbnb for enabling one of the most popular open technologies in apps today!